Meraki Channels

 Every great empire starts with a single step.
 Dr Kwabena Adjei, the mastermind behind Kasapreko Company Limited, didn’t start with a massive beverage empire.
 He began with a small distillery, crafting herbal-based alcoholic drinks for the local market.
 Today, Kasapreko is an international powerhouse.

-So, instead of waiting for the “perfect” moment, Start with what you have.
+So, instead of waiting for the “perfect” moment, start with what you have.
 But always keep your vision big.
 Growth is a journey, and sustainability is key.

 2. Solve a Real Problem